 A trusted partner to higher education, Noel-Levitz helps systems and campuses reach and exceed their goals for enrollment, marketing, and student success.
-Over the past three decades, the higher education professionals at Noel-Levitz have consulted directly with more than 2,000 colleges and universities nationwide in the areas of:
+Over the past three decades, the higher education professionals at Noel-Levitz have consulted directly more than 2,700 colleges and universities nationwide in the areas of:

 - Student retention

-- Staff and advisor development
+- · Staff and advisor development

-- Student success
+- · Student success

 - Marketing and recruitment

-- Financial aid services
+- · Financial aid services

 - · Research and communications

 - Institutional effectiveness

-Noel-Levitz has developed an array of proven tools and software programs; diagnostic tools and instruments; video-based training programs; and customized consultations, workshops, and national conferences.
-With the Satisfaction-Priorities Surveys (including the Adult Learner Inventory), the firm brings together its many years of research and campus-based experience to enable you to get to the heart of your campus agenda.
+Noel-Levitz has developed an array of proven tools and software programs; diagnostic tools and instruments; Web-based training programs; and customized consultations, workshops, and national conferences.
+With the Satisfaction-Priorities Surveys, including the Adult Learner Inventory, the firm brings together its many years of research and campus-based experience to enable you to get to the heart of your campus agenda.

-For more information on the Adult Learner Inventory, contact:
+For more information, contact: